 What are the side effects?

-The side effects that have been noted are abdominal cramps, dry mouth, diarrhea, rash/itching, and a change to menstrual periods.
+The side effects that have been noted are abdominal cramps, dry mouth, and headaches.

-No drug (or herb) is without risk; for this reason, most breastfeeding experts recommend trying to remedy supply issues without prescription medication or herbal galactagogues if possible (through breast compressions, fixing latch or flange sizing issues, changing your pumping schedule, etc.)
+No drug (or herb) is without risk; for this reason, most breastfeeding experts recommend trying to remedy supply issues without prescription medication or herbal galactagogues if possible.

 In 2004, the FDA issued a warning against domperidone because of the risk of cardiac arrhythmia or cardiac arrest: